professor-swansosj/Module-1-Companion/README.md

 Welcome to the Module 1 Companion Lab!
 This repository contains hands-on practice exercises to reinforce the concepts covered in your instructional video.

 The best way to learn a programming language is to use it.
 That is the purpose of the Companion.
 You should not just go through the companion and video without thought.
 You should understand what it is that you are practicing, change it, alter it, break it.
-Do whatever you want as the IDE is your own personal Cavnas to build what you want.
-The more time you spdend on the Companions the easier each Lab will be for you.
+Do whatever you want as the IDE is your own personal Canvas to build what you want.
+The more time you spend on the Companions the easier each Lab will be for you.
 You should spend most of your time in the companion.
 When you feel confident move over to the lab and you will find they are rather simple.
-The key is to practice as much as possible so you grasp the fundementals of what we are learning.
+The key is to practice as much as possible so you grasp the fundamentals of what we are learning.

-**NOTE: IF THE PROVIDED CODE DOES NOT WORK OUT THE GATE IT IS INENTIONAL.
-Read the errrors the traceback provide to you to work through the problem and solve it!**
+**NOTE: IF THE PROVIDED CODE DOES NOT WORK OUT THE GATE IT IS INTENTIONAL.
+Read the errors the traceback provide to you to work through the problem and solve it!**

-DO NO PUSH THIS REPO BACK TO GITHUB IT IS NOT MEANT TO BE PUSHED BACK TO GITHUB.
+DO NOT PUSH THIS REPO BACK TO GITHUB IT IS NOT MEANT TO BE PUSHED BACK TO GITHUB.
 WHEN YOU ARE DONE SIMPLY DELETE IT.
-IF YOU WANT TO WORK ONN IT FURTHER JUST CLONE ANOTHER COPY
+IF YOU WANT TO WORK ON IT FURTHER JUST CLONE ANOTHER COPY

 **How to use this repository:**